bullet-db/bullet-bql/README.md

 ## Reserved Keywords

-Reserved keywords must be double quoted in order to be used as ColumnReference or Dereference.

 |      Keyword          |    SQL:2016     |   SQL-92      |
 | --------------------- | :-------------: | :-----------: |
 | `ALTER`               |     reserved    |   reserved    |